OsvaJavi/AETHER-VITAE/About Us.md

 To merge astrobiology, artificial intelligence, and data science in the search for life beyond Earth — transforming data into cosmic insight and curiosity into discovery.

-Would you like me to add a short “Project Overview” section next (to describe the repo’s purpose, tech stack, and objectives)?
-It’s great for visitors and helps structure your GitHub documentation professionally.